Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-The Achilles tendon is a large tendon just above your heel that you can feel like a cord when you move your foot up and down.
+The Achilles tendon is the large tendon just above your heel that you can feel like a cord when you move your foot up and down.
 It’s the largest and strongest tendon in the body.
-If the tendon tears, or snaps, then this is called an Achilles tendon rupture.
+If the tendon tears, or snaps then this is called an Achilles tendon rupture.
 A rupture can be partial or total, depending on whether any of the tendon is still attached.

 More information

-Achilles tendon rupture can occur at any age, but is more common between the ages of 30 and 50, and is more common in elite athletes.
-The injury commonly happens without warning and is described as feeling like being stabbed or kicked in the calf.
+Achilles tendon rupture can occur at any age, but is more common in men between the ages of 30 and 50, and is more common in elite athletes although it can happen in anyone.
+The injury commonly happens during exercise without warning – especially if your foot is suddenly pushed hard off the ground such as when you’re jumping or sprinting - and feels like being stabbed or kicked in the calf.
 You might hear a loud pop or snap at the time of injury, swelling and bruising between the heel and the calf, and difficulty moving the foot normally – it will be difficult to stand on your tip toes.

 Initially, simple first aid is the best way to start.
 Rest and elevate the injured leg, ice the area (be sure not to place ice directly on skin, use something like a tea towel to protect the skin) and compress the injured area with an elastic bandage.